 - Travel Authorization

 - Police Report or Agency Name and Police Report Number

 Please refer all correspondence and telephone calls from the rental car company or the other party to LSU Risk Management at (225) 578-3283.

-Any persons who are not official state employees must sign a State of Louisiana Hold Harmless/Indemnification Agreements prior to riding in or driving a state-owned, privately owned or rental vehicle on behalf of the State.
+Any persons who are not official state employees must sign a State of Louisiana Hold Harmless/Indemnification Agreements prior to riding in or driving a state-owned or rental vehicle on behalf of the State.

 Students shall not be authorized to drive state-owned or rented vehicle for use on official state business if not employed by the State.

 Please contact the LSU Risk Management for further details at (225) 578-3283.